© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bayard's Cove Castle: a blockhouse in Dartmouth is a scheduled monument protected by Historic England under reference 1014668.
 View the official record →

-Bayard's Cove Castle is a blockhouse constructed in the 1480s to defend Dartmouth Harbour in Devon.
+Bayard's Cove Castle is a blockhouse built in Dartmouth, Devon, during the early Tudor period, likely constructed in the early sixteenth century as part of the coastal defences of the port.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014668.

 Bayard's Cove Castle: a blockhouse in Dartmouth is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014668.